Introduction

 The Art of Flexibility in Negotiations

-Understanding When to Walk Away
+Knowing When to Walk Away

-Finalizing the Deal and Preparing for Closing
+Finalizing the Deal and Preparing for Close

-Closing the Deal: Sealing the Agreement
+Close the Deal: Seal the Agreement

 Review the Final Offer

-Finalizing the Contract
+Finalize the Contract

 Sign the Agreement